Eru-Ponaho/Jawas-avc/README.md

 #####Hardware
 - [x] Eru – Create a suitable design plan for the AVC with Sian, considering centre of gravity, how it will fit through the maze (approx 15cm’s wide).
 Plan how you expect us to use IR sensors, where they will be placed to get good readings

-- [ ] Sian (Absent, unsure of progress) – Familiarize with CAD and 3d printing, create and work with Eru on design plans, plan what you think you will need to 3d print
+- [x] Sian – Familiarize with CAD and 3d printing, create and work with Eru on design plans, plan what you think you will need to 3d print

 ######Paperwork